Joyce630/assignment/assignment7_MobileFirst/README.md

-# Assignment#7 Mobile first one page website including a map and a chart
+# Assignment#7 Mobile first website
+---a one page website including a map and a chart